Parent Resources and Information

 WIPA projects can provide information and support to help make a successful transition to work and financial independence.
 WIPA can help you:

-- understand the rules of specific work incentives and how they apply to you/benefit analysis and advisement.
+- understand the rules of specific work incentives and how they apply to you.

 - decide whether the Ticket to Work program is right for you.